Professor Nathan Balke, Department Chair

 4386.
 Topics in Monetary Economics.
 An in-depth look at current topics in monetary theory and policy.
 Prerequisites: ECO 3301 and 3302.

 4390.
 Independent Study in Economics.
 By arrangement with faculty sponsor and departmental Director of Undergraduate Studies.
-Requires eligible students to complete a 15- to 20-page paper under the supervision of the faculty sponsor and give an oral presentation of the paper to the faculty sponsor and the Director of Undergraduate Studies at the end of the term.
+Eligible students must complete a 15- to 20-page paper under the supervision of the faculty sponsor and give an oral presentation of the paper to the faculty sponsor and the Director of Undergraduate Studies at the end of the term.
 Prerequisites: 2.5 G.P.A. in economics classes and completion of those classes appropriate for the paper.

 4391.
 Development of Economic Doctrine.
 Analyzes the development of modern economics.
 Prerequisites: ECO 3301 and 3302.